anzhichen1999/MACS30200_final_project/README.md

 Dr Jia's comment: How do you identify them?

-Reponse: I have manually labelled 1,000 articles, as mentioned in week 3 assignment.
-In real research, I will expand the number of labeling.
+Reponse: I have manually labelled 100 articles, as mentioned in week 3 assignment.
+In real research, I will expand the number of labeling to fine-tune the NLP model.
 Also as I mentioned in the feasibility check, I can use the already labeled news articles to fine-tune an NLP, which ideally would be able to learn the nuances and specific contexts relevant to the themes of poverty reduction such as labor intensiveness and collective efforts, or to identify specific terminology and concepts that are not as common in general datasets that pre-trained models are usually trained on.

 **RQ2:**